craigduncanlab/mobile-apps-data/opendata/README.md

  The raw data files used for the app can be very useful for further processing.
 For example:

-- I wrote a program in R that will take the match scores and use it for visualisation of progressive score (like a 'worm' graph).
+- I wrote a [program in R](worm2(2018).r) that will take the match scores and use it for visualisation of progressive score (like a 'worm' graph).
 - I wrote another program in R that will compile all of the player statistics from the year's results.

  The latest version of the app contains a player database with player numbers, which makes it easier to cross-reference the individual player statistics for these full-season purposes.